-This guidance has been developed to provide advice to registrants preparing registration dossiers that cover "nanoforms".
+This guidance has been developed to provide advice to registrants for substances that cover "nanoforms".

 Section 2 of the guidance explains general requirements regarding the registration of nanoforms.

 Section 3 explains the concept of nanoform, how to distinguish one nanoform from another and the characterisation requirements when registering individual nanoforms.